Bots-United/jk_botti/addons/jk_botti/jk_botti_readme.txt

 jk_botti needs to recreate route matrixes with new waypoints and since this is CPU intensive operation this can only be done on map change.

+Credits:
+ * Based on HPB bot 4.0 by botman.
+ * Uses BotAim code by Pierre-Marie Baty.
+ * Uses code from GraveBot by Caleb 'Ghoul' Delnay. (part of goal selection system, longjumping)

 --------------------
 2. What's new
 --------------------